sesuonap/tommyp_codes2/content/about.md

 Outside of code I'm interested in sports, videogames, beer, and binge watching shows just to name a few.
 When I'm not at the coffee shop typing away you can usually find me under a wave somewhere or on the hardwood getting buckets.

-i am currently seeking opportunities in web development, you can find my contact information [here](/contact).
+i am currently employed by Miller Electric, you can find my contact information [here](/contact).